emit-rs/emit/README.md

-> I'm learning Rust by implementing a structured logging API similar to the one found in [Serilog](http://serilog.net).
+> This crate implements a structured logging API similar to the one found in [Serilog](http://serilog.net).
 In systems programming, this style of logging is most often found in Windows' [ETW](https://msdn.microsoft.com/en-us/library/windows/desktop/aa363668(v=vs.85).aspx).
 Web and distributed applications use similar techniques to improve machine-readabililty when dealing with large event volumes.

-> The implementation here is currently a proof-of-concept.

-"Emitted" log events consist of a _format_ and list of _named properties_, as in the `emit!()` call below.
+"Emitted" log events consist of a _format_ and list of _named properties_, as in the `eminfo!()` call below.

 ```rust
 #[macro_use]